NginxProxyManager/nginx-proxy-manager/README.md

 Please consult the [installation instructions](doc/INSTALL.md) for a complete guide or if you just want to get up and running in the quickest time possible, grab all the files in the `doc/example/` folder and run `docker-compose up -d`

-## Importing from Version 1?

-Here's a [guide for you to migrate your configuration](doc/IMPORTING.md).
-You should definitely read the [installation instructions](doc/INSTALL.md) first though.

-**Why should I?**

-Version 2 has the following improvements:

-- Management security and multiple user access
-- User permissions and visibility
-- Custom SSL certificate support
-- Audit log of changes
-- Broken nginx config detection
-- Multiple domains in Let's Encrypt certificates
-- Wildcard domain name support (not available with a Let's Encrypt certificate though)
-- It's super sexy

 ## Administration